DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Experiments

 \subsection{Ablation Studies}

-In this section, we conduct comprehensive experiments to validate the effectiveness of our design choices.
+In this section, we conduct comprehensive experiments to validate the effectiveness of our designs.
+We first conduct a series of additive ablations on the learning paradigm, depth preprocessing strategies, model components and the feature alignment model and its integration location.
+Then we assess the role of the two-stage training strategy, the gradient loss $\mathcal{L}_{h}$, and the Fourier Enhancement module in preserving details and maintaining performance.

-\textbf{Learning Paradigm.} The ablation study of the learning paradigm is shown in Table~\ref{tab:paradigm}. ``I2L" refers to feeding depth maps into the I2L encoder-decoder and outputting the reconstructed depth maps.\footnote{Only datasets with dense depth maps are evaluated.} As shown in Table~\ref{tab:paradigm}, the reconstruction accuracy of the I2L encoder-decoder is sufficiently high.
-That is to say, in the paradigm of the diffusion model, the main performance bottleneck is in the U-Net part, which is also the focus of our work. ``Denoising" refers to predicting depth maps from noise using the diffusion-denoising paradigm, while ``Deterministic" indicates directly predicting depth from RGB images.
+\textbf{Learning Paradigm.} The ablation study of the learning paradigm is shown in Table~\ref{tab:paradigm}. ``I2L" refers to feeding depth maps into the image-to-latent (I2L) encoder-decoder and outputting the reconstructed depth maps.\footnote{Only datasets with dense depth maps are evaluated.} As shown in Table~\ref{tab:paradigm}, the reconstruction accuracy of the I2L encoder-decoder is sufficiently high.
+That is to say, in the paradigm of the diffusion model, the main performance bottleneck is in the U-Net part, which is also the focus of our work. ``Denoising" refers to predicting depth maps from noise using the denoising diffusion paradigm, while ``Single-step" indicates directly predicting depth from RGB images.
 Obviously, applying the diffusion model in a deterministic manner is better suited for the discriminative task, which not only enhances the model's generalization capability but also significantly improves inference efficiency.
-Actually, in the denoising-diffusion paradigm, noise is progressively added to ensure outputs' diversity, which is not desirable in deterministic tasks, thus impairing the performance.
+Actually, in the denoising diffusion paradigm, noise is progressively added to ensure outputs' diversity, which is not desirable in deterministic tasks, thus impairing the performance.
 When predicting depth in an iterative deterministic way, where the U-Net's output is iteratively input to the U-Net for 4 times, the performance of the model is further improved.
-This is because the iterative paradigm aligns with the multi-step denoising process used by diffusion models, therefore better harnessing the prior knowledge inherent in diffusion models.
-However, the iterative process inevitably leads to low inference speed, resulting in approximately twice the inference time.
-Benefiting from the proposed modules, we use the single-step deterministic approach and achieve zero-shot performance comparable to that of the iterative paradigm.
+This is because the iterative paradigm aligns with the multi-step denoising process used by diffusion models, therefore, better harnessing the prior knowledge inherent in diffusion models.
+However, the iterative process inevitably leads to a low inference speed, resulting in approximately twice the inference time. {To address this issue, we adapt features in diffusion models using carefully designed modules, enabling a single-step deterministic approach that achieves zero-shot performance comparable to the iterative paradigm while maintaining nearly identical inference time with the single-step paradigm.}